rasmi333/rpc_sorting/sorting/README.md

-# rpc_calculator
+# rpc sorting
-Calculator using Remote Procedure Call
+This is an example to sort array of characters in the server side and send back to result to the client side using Remote Procedure Call